 Recent Posts

 Most of us in the field of development are familiar with the term "donor fatigue."
-While specific definitions will vary, most of us would agree that donor fatigue occurs when we go to the same well too many times for financial support.
-We have this image of donors responding to our request for support by saying, "Really?
-Again?
-Am I the only one who gives to this mission?"
+We would define donor fatigue as what happens when you go to the same well too many times for financial support.
+The moment where a donor sits back and thinks, “Really?
+Am I the only one who gives to this mission?”

 Our Greatest Responsibility